 3. Set up your system:

 Organizing tax records can be done in numerous ways.
 However, having an established filing system in place would feature as the core of the organizational structure.
 Waiting until 2019 is not a good idea to start sorting out important documents for 2018.
-While many important tax documents will arrive at the beginning of 2019, others like receipts for deductibles will sprout out along the year.
+While many important tax documents will arrive at the beginning of 2019, others like receipts for deductibles will sprout out throughout the year.

 4. Save documentation for deductible items: